choener/WordAlignment/README.md

 by roughly a factor of ```x 2```.
 Words are very short, backtracking overhead is quite large!

+As in: the number of actual /unicode/ symbols is approximately the same as the number of forward DP cells to be filled, since each /character/ can be a combination of multiple unicdoe symbols.

+## Three- and Four-way Alignments

+These are currently disabled.
+If you need them, consider contacting me.

 #### Contact

 Christian Hoener zu Siederdissen